NCERT Exemplar Class 11 Maths Solutions Chapter 10 Straight Lines

 Answer:

-Given that ax+2y+1=0 bx+3y+1=0 and cx+4y+1=0 are concurrent .
+Given that ax+2y+1=0 bx+3y+1=0, and cx+4y+1=0 are concurrent.

-Now expanding along first column we get
+Now expanding along the first column, we get

 a[3-4]-b[2-4]+c[2-3]=0